 Fiverr micro concerts include writing short essays or content, uploading mysterious images, giving details about something, or even translating something.

-Look at the various micro-jobs that people advertise on Fiverr before creating their own profile.
+Look at the various micro-jobs people advertise on Fiverr before creating their profile.

 4. User Testing

 You can earn up to $ 20 for spending approximately half an hour of your free time through User Tests.

 As your brand suggests, you will test websites and applications.
 And post voice comments in User Tests.

 This is a good website if you have some knowledge about how websites and applications work, but it is not essential.

 The only disadvantage is that you will not find micro jobs in the User Tests daily.
 But visit the website frequently and verify.